corn-config/corn/README.md

 ### As a binary

 Corn can be installed as an executable binary to convert files from the `.corn` format into any supported output format.
-Currently these are:
+Currently, these are:

 - JSON
 - YAML